 Ever Garden is a place created for the ongoing installation of selected past, current and future work, both inside and in the surrounding garden of a listed 18th century cottage in Brighstone village, Isle of Wight.

 The cottage was purchased in May 2018 and used as a development space whilst conservation and landscaping was being progressed.
 In September 2019, full planning permission with listed building consent was granted for its official change of use from ‘residential’ to a ‘sculpture, art and heritage space open to the public’.
-The intention is achieve sustainability by opening on regular days of the week between March and October each year.
+The intention is achieve sustainability by opening on regular days of the week from late Spring 2021.

 Sculpture for Ever